(Last updated: April 29, 2016; last reviewed: April 29, 2016)

-Etravirine (Intelence, ETV) is classified as FDA Pregnancy Category B.
+Etravirine is classified as Food and Drug Administration Pregnancy Category B.

-Etravirine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Etravirine was evaluated for carcinogenic potential by oral gavage administration to mice and rats for up to approximately 104 weeks.
+Etravirine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.1 Etravirine was evaluated for carcinogenic potential by oral gavage administration to mice and rats for up to approximately 104 weeks.
 Daily doses of 50, 200, and 400 mg/kg were administered to mice and doses of 70, 200, and 600 mg/kg were administered to rats in the initial period of approximately 41 to 52 weeks.
 The high and middle doses were subsequently adjusted because of tolerability and reduced by 50% in mice and by 50% to 66% in rats to allow for completion of the studies.
-In the mouse study, statistically significant increases in the incidences of hepatocellular carcinoma and incidences of hepatocellular adenomas or carcinomas combined were observed in treated females.
+In the mouse study, statistically significant increases in the incidences of hepatocellular carcinoma and of hepatocellular adenomas or carcinomas combined were observed in treated females.
 In the rat study, no statistically significant increases in tumor findings were observed in either sex.
 The relevance to humans of these liver tumor findings in mice is unknown.
-Because of tolerability of the formulation in these rodent studies, maximum systemic drug exposures achieved at the doses tested were lower than those in humans at the clinical dose (400 mg/day), with animal versus human AUC ratios being 0.6-fold (mice) and 0.2 to 0.7-fold (rats).
+Because of tolerability of the formulation in these rodent studies, maximum systemic drug exposures achieved at the doses tested were lower than those in humans at the clinical dose (400 mg/day), with animal versus human area under the curve (AUC) ratios being 0.6-fold (mice) and 0.2- to 0.7-fold (rats).1

 Animal reproduction studies in rats and rabbits at systemic exposures equivalent to those at the recommended human dose of 400 mg/day revealed no evidence of fetal toxicity or altered development.
 Developmental toxicity studies were performed in rabbits (at oral doses up to 375 mg/kg/day) and rats (at oral doses up to 1000 mg/kg/day).
-In both species, no treatment-related embryo-fetal effects, including malformations, were observed.
-In addition, no treatment effects were observed in a separate pre- and postnatal study performed in rats at oral doses up to 500 mg/kg/day.
+In both species, no treatment-related embryo-fetal effects (including malformations) were observed.
+In addition, no treatment effects were observed in a separate prenatal and postnatal study performed in rats at oral doses up to 500 mg/kg/day.
 The systemic exposures achieved in these animal studies were equivalent to those at the recommended human dose (400 mg/day).1